 blueCheck icon

 Many people mistake mopeds for scooters.
-While they may seem alike, these two types of motorcycles are different.
+Despite the similarities, mopeds and scooters are different.
 Mopeds have lighter frames and smaller engines.
-Their design is the same as a bicycle.
-Unlike other bikes, mopeds have minimal to no storage.
-It also has no fairings to block wind and weather.
+Their design mirrors a bicycle's.
+Unlike other bikes, mopeds have little to no storage.
+They also have no fairings to block wind and weather.

 Off-Road